A Survey on Speech Large Language Models for Understanding: Model structure

 \section{Model structure}

 To further understand how Speech LLMs process and reason over spoken input, we examine their underlying architectural design.
 In particular, we investigate the overall structure of Speech LLMs, which typically follows a modular pipeline comprising distinct stages of processing.
-Various Speech LLMs architectures have been developed up to now, all of which are structured around three fundamental stages: \textbf{Modality Feature Extraction}, \textbf{Modality Information Fusion}, and \textbf{LLM Inference}, as illustrated in~\Cref{fig:structure}.
+Various Speech LLM architectures have been developed up to now, all of which are structured around three fundamental stages: \textbf{Modality Feature Extraction}, \textbf{Modality Information Fusion}, and \textbf{LLM Inference}, as illustrated in~\Cref{fig:structure}.

 All Speech LLMs begin by encoding the input information, regardless of the modality.
-Typically, these Speech LLMs leverage pretrained audio and text encoders to obtain the representations of both modalities.
+Typically, these Speech LLMs leverage pretrained audio and text encoders to obtain representations of both modalities.
 The encoded audio and text embeddings are then fused to prepare them for input into the language model.
 This step transforms the outputs of the feature extraction process into a format compatible with the language model’s input requirements.
-At present, most Speech LLMs focus on generating text output; therefore, the LLM inference process typically revolves around a text decoder that receives the fused multimodal features as tokenized input to produce text.
+For Speech LLMs that generates text output, which are also the primary focus of this survey, the LLM inference process typically revolves around a text decoder that receives the fused multimodal features as tokenized input to produce text.
 For models that optionally support audio output, an LLM decoder is trained to generate audio tokens, which are subsequently converted into speech using a vocoder.
 However, in this survey, we only focus on the Speech LLMs with text output.